mathematicalmichael/thesis/README.md

 The title of the work is _Computational Advances in Data-Consistent Inversion: Measure-Theoretic Methods for Parameter Estimation_.

-The focus of the work is the extension of a framework designed to solve aleotoric (irreducible) uncertainty quantification problems to the solution of epistemic (reducible) uncertainty problems.
+The focus of the work is the extension of a framework designed to solve aleatoric (irreducible) uncertainty quantification problems to the solution of epistemic (reducible) uncertainty problems.
 It is concerned with framing a problem such that as more data is collected, uncertainty is reduced.

 In other words: the question _How does one construct and solve a parameter-estimation problem as a density-estimation problem?_ is posed and addressed in the context of measure-theoretic solutions to stochastic inverse problems_

 ## TL;DR
-We define the notion of Maximal Updated Density (MUD) points, which are the values that maximize an updated density, analogous to how a MAP (Maximum A-Posteriori) point maximizes a posterior density from Bayesian inversion.
+We define the notion of Maximal Updated Density (MUD) points, which are the values that maximize an updated density, analogous to how a MAP (Maximum a posteriori) point maximizes a posterior density from Bayesian inversion.
 Updated densities (measure-theoretic solutions) differ from posteriors in that they are the solution to a different problem which seeks to match the push-forward of the updated density to a specified observed distribution.
 It is the selection of a single point from a density that provides the solution to the parameter estimation problem, but the construction of this density is novel.
 A QoI map is defined such that when used in the existing framework, the resulting densities exhibit decreasing variance as more data is incorporated into the solution.